alexandrainst/php-xlsx-fast-editor/README.md

 There are also libraries to create new Excel documents from scratch, or for just reading some values, but not any obvious one for editing.

-`php-xlsx-fast-editor` addresses the need of quickly reading and writing & editing existing Excel documents.
+`php-xlsx-fast-editor` addresses the need of quickly reading & writing & editing existing Excel documents.

 ## Use